Kingdom of Tungning: Permanent settlement

-Realizing that defeating the Qing would not happen in the short term, Zheng Chenggong began transforming Taiwan into a temporary but practical seat of power for the Southern Ming loyalist movement.
-Chenggong instituted a Ming-style administration that was the first Chinese government in Taiwan.
+Realizing that defeating the Qing would not happen in the short term, Koxinga began transforming Taiwan into a temporary but practical seat of power for the Southern Ming loyalist movement.
+Koxinga instituted a Ming-style administration that was the first Chinese government in Taiwan.
 This system of government was modeled on the Six Ministries: civil service, revenue, rites, war, punishment, and public works.
 Great care was taken in the use of symbolism to appeal to Ming legitimacy, an example being the use of the term guan instead of bu to name departments, since the latter is reserved for the central government, whereas Taiwan was to be a regional office of the rightful Ming rule of China.
-Chenggong renamed Fort Zeelandia to Anping and Provintia to Chikan.
+Koxinga renamed Fort Zeelandia to Anping and Provintia to Chikan.
 The town surrounding Chikan came to be known as Chengtian.
 On 29 May 1662, Chikan was renamed to "Ming Eastern Capital" (Dongdu Mingjing).
-Later "Eastern Capital" (Dongdu) was renamed to Dongning (Wades Giles: Tungning), which means "Eastern Pacification," by Zheng Jing, the son of Chenggong.
+Later "Eastern Capital" (Dongdu) was renamed to Dongning (Wades Giles: Tungning), which means "Eastern Pacification," by Zheng Jing, the son of Koxinga.
 One prefecture and two counties (Tianxing and Wannian) were established in Taiwan.

 Zheng Jing was a devout anti-Qing Confucian and his rule in Taiwan has been described as an attempt to sinicize Taiwan and naturalize Han Chinese customs.
 He had a very rigid understanding of what was "Chinese" and "barbarian".
 He had a hatred of Manchus.
 In 1657 he had a Chinese Christian seized and threatened to execute him because he wore his hair in the Manchu style.
 Zheng and his ministers often held banquets reminiscing about the fall of the Ming dynasty.
 According to Zheng, the suicide of the Chongzhen Emperor was "a most miserable plight, alas, unseen since antiquity!"
 Zheng blamed the incompetence of the Ming loyalists on the mainland in resisting the Manchus.
 He referred to the Manchus in derogatory terms and accused them of perverse religious customs such as incest.